Your home birth

 Your attitude can have a big impact on the experience and outcomes for a woman and her family.
 Avoid telling negative stories about birth, these will actually affect the pregnant woman’s ability to birth due to the fear tension cycle.
 Ask genuine questions such as ‘How are you preparing’ and ‘What help do you need/want’ rather than negative ones that question her choice.
 It is highly likely the birthing mother has researched her decision to birth at home thoroughly and understands the risks.
 Try not to make her defensive about her choice.

 Even if you don’t ‘agree with homebirth’ recognise that this is not your decision and attempt to be supportive or stay silent with your views.
-You can also make sure you are informed yourself, check out our why home birth page for compelling research and testimonials.
+You can also make sure you are informed yourself, by checking out research and testimonials.

 Here are a few ideas for practical support